 - A civics test that can effectively assess an applicant’s knowledge of U.S. history and government

-From October 1, 2008 through March 31, 2011, more than 1,370,000 new naturalization tests were administered nationwide.
-For those applicants taking both the English and civics tests, the overall national pass rate as of March 2011 is 92 percent.
-Data collected since October 1, 2008 indicate that applicant performance remains relatively consistent with that of the previous test.
-Compared to historical data from USCIS' internal case management systems, the current pass rate of 92 percent is similar to that of the old test, which was 91 percent based on 2008 data.
+From October 1, 2009, through March 31, 2012 more than 1,770,000 naturalization tests were administered nationwide.
+For those applicants taking both the English and civics tests, the overall national pass rate as of March 2012 is 92 percent.

 Background on the Data